Street Fighter (UDON comics): Plot

+Volume One

 Taking place four years after the Street Fighter tournament, Guile has been investigating a centuries-old secret organization known as “The Society”.
 After losing his inside agent, Tom, Guile finds out the Society has taken an interest in Ryu and travels to Japan to talk with him.
 When he and Officer Gibson arrive at Gouken's dojo, they are attacked by Sakura, who has succumbed to the Satsui no Hado.
-Before leaving, she informs them that Ryu is missing and vows to bring him back herself.
+Before leaving, she tells them that Ryu is missing and vows to bring him back herself.

 At the hospital, Guile calls Ken, who recommends contacting E. Honda or Dan to find out what happened to Sakura and Ryu.
-He is then confronted by Alex, a New York wrestler who was raised and trained by Tom after his parents died.
+He is then confronted by Alex, a New York wrestler who was raised and trained by one of Guile's comrades named Tom after his parents died.
 Guile informs Alex that Tom agreed to go undercover in the Society after his last mission investigating them led to the deaths of his teammates.

 Guile agrees to let Alex join him on the case and the two travel to E. Honda's sumo school, where they end up meeting Dan (who is now working as a chef since his dojo is failing).
 Dan informs them that after Sakura graduated high school, Ryu agreed to train her as his official protégé.
 One day at the dojo, they are suddenly attacked by a seemingly alive M. Bison and one of the top disciples of the Society, Urien.
 Urien is able to defeat and abduct Ryu when the latter gets distracted by Sakura losing to Bison.
 Blaming herself for Ryu's capture, Sakura considers utilizing the Dark Hado to save him before she is confronted by Akuma.